thoughtspot/rest-api-sdk/sdks/csharp/docs/ThoughtSpotRestApi.md

  Update values for multiple variables    Version: 10.14.0.cl or later   **Note:** This API endpoint is deprecated and will be removed from ThoughtSpot in a future release.
 Use [POST /api/rest/2.0/template/variables/{identifier}/update-values](/api/rest/2.0/template/variables/%7Bidentifier%7D/update-values) instead.
 Allows updating values for multiple variables in ThoughtSpot.
 Requires ADMINISTRATION role.
 The CAN_MANAGE_VARIABLES permission allows you to manage Formula Variables in the current organization scope.
-The API endpoint allows: * Adding new values to variables * Replacing existing values * Deleting values from variables  When updating variable values, you need to specify: * The variable identifiers * The values to add/replace/remove for each variable * The operation to perform (ADD, REPLACE, REMOVE, RESET)  Behaviour based on operation type: * ADD - Adds values to the variable if this is a list type variable, else same as replace. * REPLACE - Replaces all values of a given set of constraints with the current set of values. * REMOVE - Removes any values which match the set of conditions of the variables if this is a list type variable, else clears value. * RESET - Removes all constrains for a given variable, scope is ignored
+The API endpoint allows: * Adding new values to variables * Replacing existing values * Deleting values from variables  When updating variable values, you need to specify: * The variable identifiers * The values to add/replace/remove for each variable * The operation to perform (ADD, REPLACE, REMOVE, RESET)  Behaviour based on operation type: * ADD - Adds values to the variable if this is a list type variable, else same as replace. * REPLACE - Replaces all values of a given set of constraints with the current set of values. * REMOVE - Removes any values which match the set of conditions of the variables if this is a list type variable, else clears value. * RESET - Removes all constrains for a given variable, scope is ignored  Re-sending values that already match the stored values for the targeted scope is a no-op: the request succeeds without modifying any data.
+This does not apply to the RESET operation or to sensitive variables, which are always written.

 ### Example
 ```csharp